joshb738/Election_Analysis/README.md

 ## Summary
 The Analysis of the election show that:
-- A total of **369,711** votes were cast in this election.
+1. A total of **369,711** votes were cast in this election.

-The following is a list of candidates that recived votes:
+2. The following is a list of candidates that recived votes:
-  1. Charles Casper Stockham
+    a) Charles Casper Stockham
-  2. Diana DeGette
+    b) Diana DeGette
-  3. Raymon Anthony Doane
+    c) Raymon Anthony Doane

 **Candidate Results were as follows:**
 1. Charles Casper Stockham recieved **23.0%** of the total vote with **85,213** votes.